 Formal education has always emphasized written texts even though human beings are surrounded by photo-generated images and visual culture.
 This course helps fill that gap and offers methods for understanding the social world visually.
 The course challenges students to grapple with visual theory and develop their own visual research projects.
-Discussions of fieldwork, key writings and visual methodologies, and samples of groundbreaking visual sociological projects will inform student work.
+Discussions of fieldwork, key writings about visual methodologies, and samples of groundbreaking visual sociological projects will inform student work.
 Offered alternate years.

 SOAN 261: Gender in Cross-Cultural Perspective

 This course compares gender patterns and issues in various cultures around the world, such as Latin America, the Middle East, India, the U.S., and East Asia.
 How do cultural expectations for women and men vary?
 Why do some societies have more gender equality than others?
 How do economic and political change, including globalization, impact gender roles?
 How do U.S. and Third World feminism compare?
 Offered annually in the fall or spring semester.
 Also counts toward race and ethnic studies and women's and gender studies majors; and Africa and the African Diaspora, management studies, race and ethnic studies, and women's and gender studies concentrations.